catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 !!! note

+    It is recommended to follow these guidelines when defining custom record methods:

-    Record objects are intended to be immutable.
+    * Record objects are intended to be immutable.
 Custom methods should not change the internal state, or the fields, of the record object.
+    * If you are releasing your custom record types in a publicly available library, **do not** rely on custom manager methods through the `_manager` attribute.
+If a depending package subclasses your custom record types, **the manager for that record subclass will not have your custom manager methods defined on it.**

 ## Managers